The 2 Syntactic Categories of Adjectives

 "We should give this shirt to somebody tall."

-Any adjective that appears before the noun or pronoun it describes is an attributive adjective.
-So does any adjective that appears after the noun or pronoun it describes without a linking verb in between.
+Any adjective that appears before the noun or pronoun it describes, or appears after without a linking verb, is an attributive adjective.

 Predicative Adjectives